 How Pay Periods Work

 Employers set a regular pay period to ensure their employees receive consistent paychecks.
-While most companies base their pay schedule on the needs of the business, there are labor laws in place that govern the minimum consistency with which these schedules must comply.
+While most companies base their pay schedule on the needs of the business, there are federal and state labor laws in place that govern the minimum consistency with which these schedules must comply.

 Employers consider the minimum frequency at which they can legally process payroll—usually monthly—to set a regular pay schedule.
 Remember, every pay schedule includes start and end dates for time worked and a payday on which employees receive their paychecks.
 The payday varies depending on the employer; some designate the payday to be the last date of every pay period, while others may opt to pay a week after the pay period ends.